rekmus/silgy/README.md

 1. It has to be **responsive**, in a way compiled programs used locally are responsive.
 It needs to feel solid and reliable.
 My application consistently gets "Faster than 100% of tested sites" [badge from Pingdom](https://minishare.com/show?p=MWPcAbmY).

+1. It needs to be **universal**.
+Silgy applications work on _every_ currently used browser.

-2. Host it for **free** or at negligible cost.
+1. Host it for **free** or at negligible cost.
 Websites that don't survive at least 10 years (or have a huge marketing budget) don't matter – it's not 1995 anymore.
 I wanted to make sure I'll be able to afford hosting for the rest of my life, or until users count would reach at least a million.
 I actually pay $3 per month for my ~500 users application and use ~1% of the server's resources.

-3. **Safety**.
+1. **Safety**.
 Again, it's not 1995 anymore.
 Put your server online, set *logLevel* to 4 and see what's coming in.
 In literally few days you'll be flooded by bots trying every known hole in PHP, Wordpress and whatever-was-ever-cool.
 Silgy inverted the philosophy the older servers were once built on: instead of putting up the wall between the gates, Silgy is a fortress with a gate only where you want it.
 My application consistently gets grade A from [SSL Labs](https://www.ssllabs.com/ssltest/analyze.html?d=silgy.org).

-4. **Independency**.
+1. **Independency**.
 AWS getting nasty?
 It'd take 60 minutes to move anywhere else, most of them spent on setting up an account at my new cloud provider.
 Then I only need to install GCC, MySQL, restore database from backup, clone my repo, `m`, Enter and `silgystart`, Enter.

-5. **Simplicity**.
+1. **Simplicity**.
 Before writing my own web server, I tried a couple of libraries.
 They were either complicated, not intuitive, bloated or slow.
 Some look promising (Node.js), however database connections proved to be too slow for my needs.
 There's also a tendency for using every new fireworks that's available in town, like i.e. functional programming.
 I just don't feel comfortable with this, so I wanted **straight, intuitive, procedural, single-threaded code**.
 All the complexity needs to be hidden in the library.

-6. **Beautiful URL**.
+1. **Beautiful URL**.
 I want `full/control/over/my/URIs`.

-7. **Planet-friendliness**.
+1. **Planet-friendliness**.
 Even if I could afford fat, 64-core, 512 GB RAM VS, why would I waste the Earth?
 It turns out, data centers have become a major pollutant: [Short BBC video on this](https://www.bbc.com/news/av/stories-51742336/dirty-streaming-the-internet-s-big-secret).

 As my wishes had come true, I decided to open my code and become famous.
 You're welcome.

+## Node++ announcement

+I am starting working on Silgy's successor: [Node++](https://github.com/silgy/nodeplusplus).
+As I gathered a lot of experience from writing about 20 web applications myself and helping others, I feel I'm ready to take a bigger step to the new name and a few breaches that will, I believe, make Silgy applications better.
+No worries: I'll be supporting Silgy project for at least a year from the first Node++ release and will provide an automated conversion tool for existing applications, as I will need this myself.

+I need to thank you all for all your questions, encouragement and kind words!

+Please keep asking, suggesting and express your wishes: here in Issues or silgy.help@gmail.com.

+\*\*\*

 ## What's in the box?